Skip to main content

 Why is this important?

-• Specificity: A single Chromia node might be aware of multiple blockchains, the RID ensures you interact with the correct one.
+• Specificity: A single Chromia node might be associated with multiple blockchains, and the RID ensures that you interact with the correct one.

-• Flexibility: By parameterizing the node URL and blockchain RID, you can easily switch between different environments (e.g., development, staging, production) or blockchains without changing your app's core logic.
+• Flexibility: By parameterizing the node URL and blockchain RID, you can easily switch between different environments (e.g., development, staging, production) or blockchains without changing your application's core logic.

-How to get the Blockchain RID When you have a node running you can always query the node for the Blockchain RID using:
+How to Get the Blockchain RID: When you have a node running, you can always query the node for the Blockchain RID using the following command:

 curl http://localhost:7740/brid/iid_0

 The postchain-client library simplifies transaction signing for Chromia.
-Let's break down this process step by step:
+Let’s break down the process step by step.

-Before signing any transaction, you need to generate a cryptographic key pair consisting of a public and private key.
-We add the following to our book_review.ts file.
-Add the private key for our admin book keeper found in chromia.yaml.
+Before signing any transaction, you need to generate a cryptographic keypair consisting of a public and private key.
+Add the following to your book_review.ts file, including the private key for our admin bookkeeper found in chromia.yaml.

 const privKey = Buffer.from("<private key>", "hex");